mzazon/awesome-cloud-projects/azure/microservices-choreography-service-bus-observability/microservices-choreography-service-bus-observability.md

 ## Solution

-This recipe implements the choreography pattern using Azure Service Bus Premium for high-performance message processing and Azure Monitor Workbooks for comprehensive distributed tracing.
+This recipe implements the choreography pattern using Azure Service Bus Premium for high-performance message processing and Azure Monitor Application Insights for comprehensive distributed tracing.
 The solution enables loosely coupled microservices to coordinate complex business workflows through event-driven communication, where each service responds to events and publishes new events without central coordination.
-Azure Container Apps and Azure Functions provide the serverless compute foundation, while Azure Monitor Workbooks deliver real-time visibility into distributed transaction flows and performance metrics.
+Azure Container Apps and Azure Functions provide the serverless compute foundation, while Azure Monitor Application Insights delivers real-time visibility into distributed transaction flows and performance metrics.

 ## Architecture Diagram